Great Times, Great Friends, Great Outdoors

 Health Problems/allergies: Discuss any medical concerns with the hike leader that may affect your ability to complete the hike.

 Registration note: The initial sign up is for members only.
-Registration will be open to nonmembers and guest in two weeks.
+Registration will be open to nonmembers a week prior to the event if space is available.
 Sign up early while there is still space available.
+No refunds.

 Contact Hike Leader: Scott Connelly: EMAIL